 If you’ve kept your eyes on indie film and auteurist television in the last few years, you’ve likely spotted Fred Hechinger, the now-21-year-old actor who made a name for himself working with directors like Bo Burnham, Steven Soderbergh, Barry Jenkins, and Mike White.
 In early June, the excitable young actor materialized on a Zoom screen, surrounded by books and CDs, to speak with W about his latest projects: the Fear Street trilogy airing throughout the month of July on Netflix, (adapted from the R. L. Stine books by director Leigh Janiak), and The White Lotus, White’s satirical miniseries airing July 11 on HBO.

-Hechinger has deep New York City roots—one of his great-grandmothers grew up in Jackson Heights, he explained, before quickly launching into the story of how his parents met.
-As an adult, his mother lived in the apartment she had grown up in as a child, and when she started dating the man who would become Hechinger’s dad, he realized the home looked familiar.
-He couldn’t place it, until he had an a-ha moment: his grandmother lived a couple of floors down, in a similar-looking unit.
+Hechinger has deep New York City roots—one of his great-grandmothers fled Nazi Germany and settled in Jackson Heights, he explained, before quickly launching into the story of how his parents met.
+After a childhood spent mostly in a small town in Pennsylvania, his mother moved to an apartment on the Upper West Side in her 20s, and when she started dating the man who would become Hechinger’s dad, he realized the home looked familiar.
+He couldn’t place it, until he had an a-ha moment: his great-grandmother lived a couple of floors down, in a similar-looking unit, and he had visited the apartment in his youth.
 “They say it as if it’s really unromantic, but I still think it’s kind of sweet,” Hechinger said.

 As an only child, the actor’s parents instilled in him an appreciation for the arts at a young age.
 “If my parents had plans, like going to a play, I would usually be included, and I didn’t realize how special that was until I look back on it now,” he said.
 “Being in a movie theater or being in a playhouse was the spot.
 I wanted to be around those people—the people who were making things seemed like the company that I wanted.”